richardfuca/react-native-decompiler/README.md

 ## Valid inputs

 The following input formats are currently supported:
-- A single `index.android.bundle` file that contains all modules (most cases)
+- A single `index.android.bundle` file that contains all modules (most cases for React Native)
 - A folder containing React Native modules (usually called `js-modules`) in "unbundled" apps
-- Certain Webpack files (in either single file format or folder for chunked apps)
+- A single Webpack entrypoint bundle file (entrypoint bundles begin with `!function(e)`, chunked bundles start with `window.webpackJsonp`)
-  - Decompilation support is very limited, `--unpackOnly` flag is recommended!
+- A folder containg Webpack chunks, where at least one file is the entrypoint

 # Extending